Phoenix Battye

 Phoenix Battye (born 28 September 1990) is an Australian rugby union player.
-He currently plays in the French Top 14 competition but started his professional career with the Western Force.
+He currently plays in the French Pro D2 competition but started his professional career with the Western Force.
 His usual position is lock.

 Off the field, Battye has a passion for the arts, with his portrait Battye Blue appearing on the National Portrait Gallery's website.

 Career

 In early 2012, Battye upgraded from a rookie to professional contract with the Western Force Super Rugby club.
 Battye made his Super Rugby debut on 3 March 2012 against the Queensland Reds.

 After three seasons playing for the Western Force, Battye joined French side Béziers prior to the 2014–15 Rugby Pro D2 season.